 Most of the other Bacardi folks in the room recoiled at our gumption – apparently they weren’t used to seeing anyone disagree with an actual Bacardi.
 But to his credit, Señor Bacardi thought for a moment and then agreed that maybe we did have more relevant insight than he did and asked us to proceed.
 His openness allowed the whole room to put their self-referencing criteria aside and consider options they might not have thought of before.

-Because we make mistakes when we make assumptions, the industry has built a robust research protocol to make sure that strategic decisions aren’t based on a survey of one.
+Because we make mistakes when we make assumptions, the advertising industry has built a robust research protocol to make sure that strategic decisions aren’t based on a survey of one.
 However, in our personal worlds it’s a lot harder to put our biases aside and remain open to ideas that at first may not jibe with our own lives and sensibilities.
-But often that different viewpoint is where the real opportunities for connection and success lie.
+But often that different viewpoint is where the real opportunities for connection and lie.
 After all, Bacardi really doesn’t care which ells you respond to as long as you’re buying their bottles.
 And that black Lexus sitting in the Matheson Marina parking lot might have belonged to a happy fisherman, a hapless husband or someone else that maybe we hadn’t even thought of yet.

 Skip to content